maurifat15/Tic-Tac-Toe-Game-in-Android/README.md

 The MIT License allows you to use this code with minimal restrictions, as long as you include the original license text (found in the [LICENSE](https://github.com/maurifat15/Tic-Tac-Toe-Game-in-Android/blob/main/LICENSE) file) when you use or redistribute this code.
 Please respect intellectual property rights and the principles of open-source software.

-## Acknowledgments

-- Thanks to [M Ahammad Ullah Rifat](https://github.com/maurifat15) for the original tutorial.

 ## Support or Contact